| Term |

 Composite bois plastique |

-working group |
+Working group |

 An aggregate of forest stands, or forest stand and forest sites, which are grouped for the purpose of applying a common set of silvicultural treatments (also called operational group). |

-section d’aménagement |
+Section d’aménagement |